graphme-app/website/src/pages/docs/admin/slack.md

 Re-installing the application is harmless, but is usually not needed.
 The only cases where it should be attempted is when instructed by support, or if new permissions are required.

-The Slack application can be re-installed from the [Connections](https://console.graphme.app/connections) tab in the console.
+The Slack application can be re-installed from the [Slack application](https://console.graphme.app/slack) tab.
 If it is already installed, you should see a large "Re-install app" button:

 ![Re-install app](/images/reinstall-app.png)